-The modelled impact of the RICB and risk margin are expected to be the same as reported in the Q4 QSR where a March re-submission is made.
-Lloyd's will centrally adjust these to match the audited ASRs when they are available (see below).
+The modelled impact of the RICB and risk margin are expected to be the same as reported in the Q4 QSR where a March resubmission is made.
+Lloyd's will centrally adjust these to match the audited ASRs when they are available as per the process outlined above.

-If this return indicates a 10% absolute movement in uSCR, prior to any adjustment for latest risk margin, foreign exchange and RICB movement, then a full capital submission is usually required in March.
-Lloyd's reserves the right to request a capital resubmission, for the mid-year Coming-into-Line exercise, where deemed appropriate even if the 10% threshold is not breached.
+If this return indicates a 10% (or greater) absolute movement in uSCR, prior to any adjustment for latest risk margin, foreign exchange and RICB movement, then a full capital submission is usually required in March.
+Lloyd's reserves the right to request a capital resubmission, for the mid-year Coming-into-Line exercise/Q2 QCT, where deemed appropriate even if the 10% threshold is not breached.
+Major model changes can be submitted to Lloyd's in line with the Model Change Guidance, but this will NOT lead to a change in the capital requirement in the QCT if the major model change does not result in a material change in uSCR.